Auditing – we’re your auditors Melbourne

 Our audit services include:

-- Financial statement audits of small-to-medium sized enterprises
+- Financial statement audits of NFPs (not-for-profits), legal trust accounts, and foundations

 What is auditing?

 The word “audit” comes from the Latin word “audire”, which means “to hear”.
 This is because the auditing process originally involved bookkeepers calling out figures in the accounts for checking.
 Auditing has come a long way since the medieval times.

 In modern accounting, auditing involves the systematic and independent examination of financial accounts, and any documents or electronic records used in the validation of the financial accounts, to confirm that the financial statements of a business or not-for-profit organisation represent a full and fair view of the concern.

 When is a financial audit required and which entities need one?

 There are a number of reasons why financial audits might be required on a situational or cyclical basis.
 Let’s have a look at a few examples, including some of those required under Australian federal legislation.

 For entities where there is a public interest, such as public companies and registered schemes, financial audits must be undertaken as a matter of course, and the auditor must be a registered company auditor.
 The financial accounts of large proprietary limited companies – such as those with any two of these three attributes: more than 50 employees, more than $25M in consolidated revenue, and/or more than $12.5M in consolidated assets – must also be audited.